 We have installed 4 large compression-moulding presses from 150 tonnes to 200 tonnes, with the required ancillaries including mould heating, robotic handling and post-processing equipment.

-ACT use compression moulding in the manufacture of our structural composite panels / mouldings for use within the automotive and aerospace industries.
+ACT uses compression moulding in the manufacture of our structural composite panels / mouldings for use within the automotive and allied industries.
 The two main types of composite components currently manufactured on-site are;

 - Structural rigid polyurethane/glass fibre.

 Both types of components use a structural outer surface combined with a lightweight core to provide incredibly strong components at minimum weight.
 Materials used on the outer surface include chopped-strand-mat (CSM) glass fibre or recycled carbon fibre combined with polyurethane resin, polypropylene / glass fibre sheets or flax combined with a sugar-based bio-resin.
 Core materials include paper honeycomb, polycarbonate honeycomb, polypropylene honeycomb, Nomex™-coated honeycomb and PPSU/PET foams.Get in touch